 Oats are a great source of a range of vitamins, minerals and antioxidants.
 You can read more here about the health benefits of oats.

 Oat flour is also a useful ingredient for gluten free baking.
 Pure oats are free from gluten.
 However, they can become contaminated from neighbouring crops and during processing and packaging.
 If gluten is a health issue for you, you'll need to buy certified oats which have been grown and packaged in designated fields and factories.

 Rolled oats, porridge oats or old fashioned oats can all be successfully ground into flour.
 You can also use pinhead or steel cut oats if you have a high powered blender (they are tougher to break down so you won't get a good flour-like texture in an ordinary food processor).
 Instant oats will also work.

 What equipment do I need?

 You will need a food processor or blender to grind oats into flour.
 Unless you are using pinhead/steel cut oats, an ordinary kitchen processor or blender will be fine.
 My food processor is quite old so my flour is not ultra fine, but it's not noticeable in baking.
 If you're using a high speed blender, take care that you don't over blend your oats as they will start to clump together.

 As oat flour is gluten free, it does behave a little differently to wheat flour in baking.
-It's therefore best to use a specific oat flour recipe rather than simply replace your normal flour with oats.
-Oat flour can make baked goods slightly more moist and crumbly, and used in the right recipe, it creates a delicious texture and slightly nutty flavour.
+It's therefore best to use a specific oat flour recipe rather than simply substitute your normal flour with oats.
+It can make baked goods slightly more moist and crumbly, and used in the right recipe, it creates a delicious light texture and slightly nutty flavour.

-Here are some favourite oat flour recipes.
-They are all wheat free, and have been specifically developed to use this kind of flour.
+Here are some favourite recipes with oat flour.
+They are all wheat free and have been specifically developed to use this kind of flour.